kexiZeroing/FE-Learning-notes/knowledge/css/debugging-css.md

   - `:nth-last-child(5n)` represents elements 5, 10, 15, etc., counting from the end.
   - `:nth-last-child(3n+4)` represents elements 4, 7, 10, 13, etc., counting from the end.
   - `:nth-last-child(-n+3)` represents the last three elements among a group of siblings.

+- Position `fixed` doesn’t work with `transform` CSS property.
+It happens because transform creates a new coordinate system and your `position: fixed` element becomes fixed to that transformed element.